sargalias/old-personal-website/posts/Programming first principles/2. Audience - Who this series is for/Programming first principles - 2. Audience - Who this series is for.md

 Programming principles are more about code organisation, which begins to matter more as a project grows in size.
 Yes it's important to apply principles from the beginning, but if a project will stay small for its entire lifetime then it's less important.

 Having said that, I highly recommend this series anyway if you have the time.
-While you may not be able to apply these principles immediately, you'll gain great exposure on programming principles in general.
+While you may not be able to apply these principles immediately, you'll gain good early exposure on them.
 I really believe this will give you a great head-start and a natural aptitude for when you attempt to learn programming principles more seriously in the future.

 ## Intermediate developers

-In this post what I mean by intermediate developers is developers who can get small projects working and can successfully work on large projects but feel like their code structure and organisation could benefit.
+For this post, what I mean by intermediate developers is developers who can get small projects working and can successfully work on large projects but feel like their code structure and organisation could benefit.

 I feel intermediate developers will benefit most from this series, particularly if they actively want to learn about programming principles.